-More than 70 percent of U.S. college graduates have student loans and a large percentage go in default.
+More than 70% of U.S. college graduates take student loans, and unfortunately, a large percentage of these loans go into default.
 Among them, medical student loans are the most tricky to collect as compared to other types of student loans because they carry higher balances.
-Inability to collect only on a few medical student loans results in a loss of hundreds of thousands for the lender.
-Lenders of private student loans are mostly banks and credit unions.

-After the default, the account is generally forwarded to a loan collection agency without wasting more time.
-The recovery rate of student loans is generally not too great, therefore it is important to forward accounts to a loan collection agency with extensive experience in handling medical student loans.
-For the federal student loans a debt collector gets paid nearly $1,700 per borrower who rehabilitates their debt.
-For private loans (originating from banks and credit unions), collection agencies work on a contingency basis, charging a fees between 25% to 40% depending on the how old the debt is and outstanding loan amount.
+After a default, the account is usually forwarded to a student loan collection agency without wasting more time.
+The recovery rate of student loans is generally not too great.
+Therefore it is important to forward accounts to a loan collection agency with extensive experience in handling medical student loans.
+For the federal student loans, a debt collector gets paid nearly $1,700 per borrower who rehabilitates their debt.
+For private loans (originating from banks and credit unions), collection agencies work on a contingency basis, charging a fee between 20% to 40% depending on how old the debt is and the outstanding loan amount.

-Private debt collection agencies use diplomatic and empathetic approach to collect the student loan debt.
-The must work with consumers to find a solution and offer them multiple repayment options to prevent from further falling into the debt trap.
+Private debt collection agencies use a diplomatic and empathetic approach to collect student loan debt.
+They must work with consumers to find a solution and offer them multiple repayment options to prevent further falling into the debt trap.
 Debt collection agencies can contact the cosigner of the student loan if the primary person is unable to pay the debt.

 Collection agencies are required to follow the FDCPA rules.
 The Fair Debt Collection Practices Act (FDCPA) is a federal law that limits the behavior and actions of third-party debt collectors who are attempting to collect debts on behalf of another person or entity.

 If you are looking for a medical student loan collection agency: contact us